 Because occupations involving physical labor dominate the local economy, Cisne is generally considered to be a blue-collar town.
 41.00% of the Cisne workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Cisne is a village of production and manufacturing workers, service providers, and sales and office workers.
 There are especially a lot of people living in Cisne who work in office and administrative support (10.03%), healthcare (9.44%), and farm management occupations (8.55%).

-The percentage of people in Cisne with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 11.43% of people over 25 have a bachelor's degree or advanced degree.
+The rate of college-level education in Cisne is quite a bit lower than the national average among all cities of 21.84%: just 11.43% of people here over 25 have a bachelor's degree or an advanced degree.

 The per capita income in Cisne in 2022 was $29,440, which is lower middle income relative to Illinois and the nation.
 This equates to an annual income of $117,760 for a family of four.
 However, Cisne contains both very wealthy and poor people as well.